GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 * commonVaraibles.hcl: This file is used to centralize common variables, which were used repetitively in variables.hcl.
 * devops.hcl: This file deploys devops project and terraform state storage bucket.
 * network.hcl: This file is used to deploy two networks across two assured workload projects.
-* loadbalancer-mig.hcl: This file is used to deploy front end resources such as Load balancer, Managed Instance group etc. in the Three Tier Workload project.
+* loadbalancer-mig.hcl: This file is used to deploy front end resources such as Load balancer, Managed Instance group and so on in the Three Tier Workload project.
 * gke-sql.hcl: This file is used to deploy the GKE cluster and SQL instance in the Three Tier Workload project.
 * logging.hcl: This file is used to deploy Logging project resources.

 #### Execution
-The DPT (tfengine) execution starts with the commonVariables.hcl file.
+The toolkit (tfengine) execution starts with the commonVariables.hcl file.
 The commonVariables.hcl file calls the variable.hcl file, which inturn calls five HCL files: devops.hcl, network.hcl, logging.hcl, loadbalancer-mig.hcl, gke-sql.hcl.

 (commonVariables.hcl →  variable.hcl file → devops.hcl, network.hcl, logging.hcl, loadbalancer-mig.hcl, gke-sql.hcl)